 In some instances the retention of items may be potentially harmful to the community, or, would entail such an unreasonable cost that restoration or maintenance of the property or building is insupportable.
 Under these circumstances Council may consider approving demolition.

 It may be the case though that it would be of value to the community to have some kind of record of the building or structure’s existence.
-It is for this reason that a listing in the Town Plan (Council’s LEP) can be important, so as to prevent the loss of knowledge or history associated with the Shire.
-As a condition of approval for demolition, Council can require that photographs and details of the site, its operation, owners etc. be supplied to Council.
+It is for this reason that a listing in the Local Environmental Plan can be important, so as to prevent the loss of knowledge or history associated with the Shire.
+As a condition of approval for demolition, Council will usually require that photographs and details of the site, its operation, owners etc. be supplied to Council.
 In this way knowledge about a certain item can be retained without the need to retain the item itself.

 Extensions & Alterations